roytang/blog/content/posts/2008/10/deployment-problems.md

 RSS feeds implemented using django.contrib.syndication, this one seems fine.

-I tested it and it&#8217;s running fine on localhost.
+I tested it and it&'s running fine on localhost.
 I also have a free django hosting account at http://bells-n-whistles.net, so I try to upload it there.
 However, when I access the website there (

 [